Municue

 Council Proposal

-#1A council proposal to waive festival equipment rental fees for the 2026 'Breaking Every Chain of Human Sex Trafficking March,' a First Amendment event.
+#1Council proposal to waive festival equipment rental fees for the 2026 First Amendment Event, a public march raising awareness about human sex trafficking.

 Changes in Membership on Boards and Commissions

-#1A board appointment is being made for a District 5 seat.
-No further details about the board or appointee are provided in the item.
+#1A board appointment for District 5 is being considered, with no further details provided in the agenda item.

 Approved